 Prostate Cancer Screening Guidelines

 Specialists in the Prostate and Urologic Cancer Program encourage all men at risk for prostate cancer to consider appropriate screening.
-Men considering prostate cancer screening should first talk with their personal physicians about the risks and benefits, and whether screening is right for them.
+Men considering prostate cancer screening should first talk with their personal physicians so they may make an informed decision about the risks and benefits, and whether screening is right for them.